 BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for MLB, NBA + NHL Postseason

+Last Chance BetMGM Bonus Code SIBONUS50: $50 Reward Points + Claim $1.5K First Bet for MLB, NBA, & NHL Playoffs

-Use the BetMGM bonus code SIBONUS50 to unlock a $1,500 First Bet offer, plus $50 in MGM Rewards Points, as part of the best sportsbook promos available this Apr.
-28. New users can put this welcome offer to work across a packed Tuesday night of MLB, NBA playoffs, and NHL postseason action.
+Use the BetMGM bonus code SIBONUS50 to claim a $1,500 First Bet offer, available for new users ahead of Thursday's packed sports slate.
+With MLB, NBA Playoffs, and NHL Playoffs all in action, there's no shortage of markets to target.
+Check out more sportsbook promos before locking in your first wager on Apr.
+30.

-How the BetMGM bonus code SIBONUS50 works for the MLB, NBA + NHL postseason
+How the BetMGM bonus code works for the NBA, NHL + MLB postseason

-The BetMGM Sportsbook promo code SIBONUS50 gives new users a first bet backed up to $1,500.
-Place your wager on any Tuesday night matchup — whether that's an MLB divisional battle, a pivotal NBA first-round playoff game, or a hard-hitting NHL postseason series — and if it loses, BetMGM returns your stake in bonus bets.
+The BetMGM bonus code SIBONUS50 unlocks a $1,500 First Bet offer for new users.
+Place your first real money wager on any available market, including NBA Playoffs, NHL Playoffs, or MLB games on Thursday night.
+If that bet loses, BetMGM returns your stake in bonus bets, up to $1,500.

 Here's how the bonus bet structure breaks down based on your wager amount:

-- Wagers under $50: You receive one bonus bet equal to your full stake.
+- If you wager less than $50 and lose, you receive one bonus bet equal to your stake.

 - A minimum deposit of $10 is required to qualify.

-- Win or lose, you receive $50 in MGM Rewards Points just for participating.
+- Win or lose, you also receive $50 in MGM Rewards Points.

-Say you bet $200 on an NBA playoff game Tuesday night and your team falls short in the fourth quarter.
-BetMGM would return five $40 bonus bets to your account, giving you plenty of runway to keep betting across the rest of the postseason slate.
-If your bet wins, you collect your winnings immediately with no strings attached.
+Say you place a $200 first bet on an NBA Playoffs game Thursday night and it wins — you collect your winnings immediately.
+If it loses, you get five $40 bonus bets to use across any market, including the next round of NHL or NBA action.
+Those MGM Rewards Points are yours either way.

-New users in Michigan, New Jersey, Pennsylvania, and West Virginia also have access to an alternate offer: use the bonus code for BetMGM SIBONUS50 to place a $10 wager, and if it wins, you'll receive $150 in bonus bets — issued as three $50 bonus bets — on top of your winnings.
-The $50 MGM Rewards Points are included here as well, win or lose.

-Speaking of MGM Rewards Points, they're more valuable than they might seem at first glance.
+Speaking of MGM Rewards Points, they're more than just a number.
 Points can be redeemed for bonus credits for digital play at BetMGM, MGM Rewards Points for use at MGM properties, Marriott Bonvoy Points, merchandise, and Gametime Vouchers.
 You can learn more about the full rewards program at the BetMGM Rewards page.

+New users in Michigan, New Jersey, Pennsylvania, and West Virginia also have access to an alternate offer: use the BetMGM Sportsbook promo code SIBONUS50 to place a $10 first bet, and if it wins, you'll receive $150 in bonus bets issued as three $50 bonus bets, plus $50 in MGM Rewards Points.
+That bonus code for BetMGM gives bettors in those states a compelling choice depending on how much they want to wager.

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Signing up with the BetMGM Sportsbook promo code SIBONUS50 takes just a few minutes.
-Follow these steps to get started before Tuesday night's action tips off:
+Claiming the offer takes just a few minutes.
+Follow these steps to get started before the games tip off and drop the puck Thursday night.

-- Register: Visit BetMGM Sportsbook and create a new account using the BetMGM promo code SIBONUS50.
+- Register: Click here to create a new BetMGM account using promo code SIBONUS50.
 Have your name, address, email, and driver's license ready to verify your identity.

 - Deposit funds: Make a minimum deposit of $10 to qualify for the welcome offer.

-- Collect bonus bets if you lose: If your first bet doesn't win, BetMGM will credit your account with bonus bets equal to your stake, up to $1,500, within 24 hours.
+- Place your first bet: Wager on any sport or market, including NBA Playoffs, NHL Playoffs, or MLB games on Apr.
+30. If your bet loses, you'll receive your stake back in bonus bets, up to $1,500.

-- Withdraw winnings if you win: Winning wagers can be withdrawn immediately.
-Bonus bets must be played through before any associated payout becomes available.
+- Collect your winnings: If your first bet wins, withdraw your cash winnings right away.
+Bonus bets must be used before any payout from them can be accessed.

-- Receive your $50 MGM Rewards Points: These are credited to your account regardless of whether your first bet wins or loses.
+- Receive your MGM Rewards Points: Your $50 in MGM Rewards Points will be credited to your account regardless of the outcome of your first wager.

-For a deeper look at the platform before you sign up, check out our full BetMGM review.
+For a deeper look at the platform, check out our full BetMGM review.

 - Welcome to MGM Rewards: Earn MGM Rewards Points and redeem them for hotel stays, dining, entertainment, and other exclusive perks.